Quantum natural gradient generalised to noisy and non-unitary circuits: Introduction

 This manuscript is organised as follows.
-We first recapitulate prior work on variational quantum optimisations using idealised quantum circuits in Sec.~\ref{recap}.
-We then show in Sec.~\ref{circuitSec} how noise affects a variational quantum circuit and outline a prior approach that uses imaginary time evolution of mixed quantum states.
-We finally state our main results in Sec.~\ref{mainres} using the quantum Fisher information matrix for the natural gradient optimisation of variational quantum circuits.
-We then compare our approach to previous ones in Sec.~\ref{numsim} by numerically simulating noisy variational circuits as a potential application.
-We finally propose approximation schemes in Sec~\ref{approxsec} and establish that accurate and efficient optimisation should be possible for a comprehensive range of NISQ-era scenarios.
+In the rest of this introduction we recapitulate prior work on variational quantum optimisation using idealised quantum circuits in Sec.~\ref{recap} and then discuss in Sec.~\ref{circuitSec} how noise affects a variational quantum circuit -- an experienced reader can skip these sections.
+In Sec.~\ref{sec:application} we motivate our main results by illustrating our approach on practical examples and we demonstrate that it significantly outperforms other techniques when quantum circuits are noisy.
+We then introduce our general natural gradient evolution in Sec.~\ref{mainres} and relevant notions in the context of quantum information geometry.
+We finally state our main theoretical results in Sec~\ref{approxsec} and establish that accurate and efficient optimisation should be possible for a comprehensive range of NISQ-era scenarios.

-\section{Optimising idealised variational quantum circuits}
+\subsection{Optimising idealised variational quantum circuits}

 An idealised variational quantum circuit is modelled as a unitary transformation $ | \psi(\underline{\theta}) \rangle = U_c(\underline{\theta}) \, |00\dots0 \rangle$ applied to the reference state $|00\dots0 \rangle$ which is usually chosen as the computational zero state.
 The unitary operator $U_c(\underline{\theta})$ represents the entire quantum circuit and depends on a set of gate parameters $\underline{\theta} \in \mathbb{R}^\nu$.
 As elucidated by the circuit model, it decomposes into a series of individual gates (typically acting on a small subset of the system, i.e., on one or two qubits)